 Should it Be up in the Cloud?

 You may have noticed that way up at the top of the article when talking about the product 1Password, we mentioned that they provide the option of storing your passwords locally.
 Sounds like something straight out of the nineties, doesn’t it?
-The truth is that there are a lot of benefits security wise to this scenario.
+Hence, the truth is that there are a lot of benefits to this scenario.

 This means that your data and your passwords are on each device that you use.
 Third-party services, such as Dropbox, would let you sync across your different devices.
 User-friendly?
 No, not really.
 But if you are concerned about security, this could be a good choice.

 Dashlane and LastPass have a little bit of a different take on things.
-They store your data in the cloud using state-of-the-art encryption technology.
+Additionally, hey store your data in the cloud using state-of-the-art encryption technology.
 It’s more user-friendly, but as with all things cloud-related, there is the risk of it being penetrated by hackers and your passwords being compromised.
 Don’t get us wrong.
-We are not saying that storing things locally erases the chance of a cyber criminal stealing your information.
+We are not saying that storing things locally erases the chance of a cybercriminal stealing your information.